Vegetarian Friendly Factor –

 For the uninitiated, Korean food is mainly rice, sides (including Kimchi) and soup/stew.

 We began with Yachae Jeon; one bite and I instantly knew I would love the place.
 Yachae Jeon (S$9.90) or Vegetables Pancakes (potatoes and seasoned vegetables mashed and spread out in the form of an omelette served with a spicy dip) was a clear winner and set the bar rather high for what was to follow. *The dish is vegan.

-Kimchi Mandu (S$5.90) is the Korean version of a local favourite, the spring roll, but is healthier.
-Stuffed with seasonal vegetables and shallow pan-fried, this dish is crisp on the outside and soft on the inside.
-It comes with Soya sauce and red chilli dip seasoned with celery and gives the otherwise humble dish an exotic appeal. *The dish is vegan.
+Kimchi Mandu (S$5.90) are Korean Dumplings that are stuffed with 15 ingredients, including seasonal vegetables, and pan-fried, making them crisp on the outside and soft on the inside.
+The dumplings come with Soya sauce and a red chilli dip that is seasoned with celery. *The dish is vegan.

 Kimbap (S$8.90) or the Korean rice roll (Slightly chilled, thinly sliced rice rolls stuffed with mock meat, cheese, egg and vegetables) is simple, yet rich and delicious.
 This dish is served standalone with no dip as it is believed that natural flavours of each of its ingredients must be maintained.
 This dish is not suitable for vegans as egg and cheese form an integral part of the filling.